ossf/allstar/README.md

 ### Installation Options

+Both the Quickstart and Manual installation options involve installing the Allstar appp.
+You may review the permissions requested.
+The app asks for read access to most settings and file contents to detect security compliance.
+It requests write access to issues to create issues, and to checks to allow the `block` action.

 #### Quickstart option
 This installation option will enable Allstar using the Opt Out strategy on all repositories in your  organization.
 All current policies